Encouraging healthy lifestyles for all.

 Sydney says that her close-knit cohort group helps challenge her and hold her accountable in her studies.

-HSS students have the opportunity for additional academic challenge by participating in Otterbein’s Honor Program.
+HSS students have the opportunity for additional academic challenge by participating in Otterbein’s Honors Program.
 Joining this “Community of Scholars” provides important exploration and the chance for advanced research.

 OtterFit lets Exercise Science and Health Promotion majors work as personal trainers for Otterbein faculty and staff.
 They can also lead group training classes, educational programming and events.